Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-Gochujang, sesame oil, and soy sauce sing like angels in this Wingstop masterpiece.
-I could not possibly improve the Spicy Korean Q flavor; it’s got quite a bit of heat, it’s got tang, it’s got gingery depth; it has it all.
+Gochujang, sesame oil, and soy sauce sing like angels in one of Wingstop’s newer masterpieces.
+I wouldn’t offer any notes on the Spicy Korean Q flavor; it’s got quite a bit of heat, it’s got tang, it’s got gingery depth; it has it all.

-These Korean barbecue-style wings would scale up nicely into sandwich form, and as all chicken does, it tastes best right off the bone.
-Wingstop’s Spicy Korean Q is what I like to call a great choice.
+These Korean barbecue-style wings would scale up nicely into sandwich form, and as all chicken does, they taste best right off the bone.
+This is a great choice.

 3. Mango Habanero